 Understanding Hardware

 Hardware includes everything you can physically touch: the monitor, keyboard, mouse, the central processing unit (CPU), memory (RAM), hard drives, and motherboards.
 For instance, your laptop or desktop computer is a prime example of integrated hardware.
+As of 2026, advancements continue in areas like solid-state drives (SSDs) offering faster speeds and increased durability, and more energy-efficient processors.

 Understanding Software